divijghose/firedrake/Firedrake-meeting-2021-09-09.md

 ## DRS: build + compile fail on M1

 #2196 shows the hacks needed to make Firedrake compile and run on an M1 mac.
 The change to the build script is fairly straightforward.
 What to do about `-march=native` failing on M1?
-Removing this flag, even for other macs?
+Remove this flag, even for other macs?

 I tried to debug this problem by running a simple test script with an unmodified PyOP2 and with `PYOP2_DEBUG=1`, but this makes the problem go away.